Scranton woman arraigned on homicide charge

 Dougherty admitted she stabbed him, according to police.
 However, she did so because they were fighting.
 She told investigators he had come after her with a knife, punched her in the face and cut her.

-That wasn't true, police said.
-During an interview later with Detectives Ed McIntyre and Christian Gowarty, she admitted her wounds were self-inflicted.
+That wasn't true, police charged.
+During an interview later with Detectives Ed McIntyre and Christian Gowarty, she admitted her wounds were self-inflicted, according to an affidavit.
 She said she felt guilty and wanted to die.

-In an affidavit, authorities wrote they believe she harmed herself to further her story she acted in self-defense.
+In an affidavit, authorities wrote they believe she harmed herself to further her story she acted in self-defense, a contention D'Andrea called "ludicrous."

 Police listened to the 911 call Shencavtiz placed.
 He frantically yelled into the phone he had been stabbed twice and needed help.
 A "commotion" was heard over the phone and he reported he was stabbed again, police said.